 You’re late for work/appointments/social events because you’re still rounding up the family.
 Arghhhh…

 Yeah, school mornings aren’t much fun!
 BUT you can make them easier!
-There are a few things we do in our household to minimise the amount of meltdowns and the frequency of shouting (I swear it’s shouts of love).
+There are a few things we do in our household to minimise the number of meltdowns and the frequency of shouting (I swear, it’s shouts of love).

 Hopefully, these simple changes to routine can help you get out the door on time too.